Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples

 Activities must be led by eligible First Nations, Inuit or Métis professional artists, cultural carriers or arts/cultural professionals.
 Activities may include participation of or collaboration with non-Indigenous artists.

-You can apply for any combination of eligible Creating, Knowing and Sharing activities lasting between 1 and 3 years, including but not limited to:
+You can apply for any combination of eligible Creating, Knowing and Sharing activities lasting more than 1 year, up to 3 years, including but not limited to:

 - Creating– research; creation; production; critical discourse (including research or writing); residencies; collaborations